intuition-dev/INTUITION/src/README.md

 ```
 It will create `items.json`.
 This allows you to fetch that json and search for content, CMS, items, etc.

-## MetaBake FrameWork(FW)/Application Architecture(AA)
+## MetaBake tool belt

-There is not much to ours.
+There are some libraries (and polly fills) that you use often.
+We just have a list of links, making them easy to load(depp.require())

 ```sh
 mbake -f .
 ```

 This emits a Pug file that you should include in your Pug's layout head section.
-In turn, the included file calls a 'setup-deffs' js file that defines and show you how to define things you can require later.
+In turn, the included file calls a toolBelt.js from a CDN.

-## Extras and next steps
+## Next steps

 Now that you know mbake foundation, here are some choices for next things to learn in the advanced docs, pick and chose: